sherylg343/thriller-books2/README.md

 * Book review forms are required to ensure basic information is collected so that the reviews provide value to readers.
 These required fields are marked so user realizes they are required.
+* Review form does include volume id and book title so they are captured for database, however, both input fields are disabled, so they cannot be altered by the user.
+* The Review Title and Review Text have minimum and maximum lengths included in html tags to provide front-end validation.
 * A search criterion is required when searching for a book to provide a more accurate book search for the user.